openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

    impacts.

 #.
 In the LMS, select the **Teams** tab.
 #.
-On the **Teams** page, select the topic that the team is in, then locate the team.
+On the **Teams** page, select **Browse** to show all topics.
+#.
+Select the arrow button for the topic to show all teams in that topic.
+#.
+Locate the team that you want to edit.
+To find the team, you can search
+   using keywords or sort teams by last activity or open slots.
 #.
 Select **View** for the team that you want to edit.
 #.
 Select **Edit Team**.
 #.
 Make your changes, then select **Update**.